 The MINI’s dashboard is not without appeal.
 After all, it’s simple to operate and there’s genuine functionality in the iDrive-style infotainment controller.
 It’s just that alongside more modern rivals like the Honda e, it feels a little dated inside.
 Quality is good, however; the MINI’s cabin seems built to last.

+The driving position could have a broader range of adjustability and the manual seat adjustment can be a little awkward, but the seat itself is comfortable enough.
 Elsewhere, the MINI Electric separates itself from the petrol models with a smattering of lucid yellow details on the passenger side of the dashboard, as well as the gearlever and stop-start button.
 Otherwise, it’s business as usual.
 We’ll leave you to decide whether that’s a good thing or not.

 Equipment, options & accessories

 The MINI Electric is available in three easy-to-understand specification levels.
 They don’t quite mirror the standard car’s Classic, Sport and Exclusive trims; instead, they're called Level 1, 2 and 3.
-We think the basic Level 1 car represents the best value for money.
+The basic Level 1 car represents the best value for money.
 It gets a 6.5-inch sat nav, Apple CarPlay and MINI Connected, which offers up live information like charging-point availability and current traffic conditions.
 This version also boasts the digital cockpit display, cruise control and two-zone climate control.